aviggupta22/Mini-quora/README.md

 # Mini Quora (Express + EJS)

 A simple Quora-like CRUD application built with **Node.js**, **Express**, **EJS**, and a RESTful API.
-You can add, edit, delete, and view posts — both through web pages and JSON API endpoints.
+You can add, edit, delete, and view posts — both through web pages.

 ---